Essential Guide to Employee Gifting and Celebrations

 2024

-Employee appreciation is recognising and honoring the achievements of your people.
-There are many ways you can recognise your employees for their accomplishments and milestones.
+Employee appreciation is recognizing and honoring the achievements of your people.
+There are many ways you can recognize your employees for their accomplishments and milestones.
 However, the most important thing is that you do it, and do it in a way that takes your company’s culture — and the needs and preferences of the individuals being recognized — into account.

 According to Gallup, “only 1 in 3 workers in the U.S. strongly agree that they received recognition or praise for doing good work in the past seven days.”
 Meanwhile, O.C.
 Tanner research reveals that when companies give formal recognition, employees feel 355% more appreciated.
 The last thing you want is for your employees to feel like their hard work is being ignored or doesn’t make a difference.